-For most people, charging two or more of their batteries is best done in series.
+Charging two or more of their batteries is best done in series for most people.
 This is because it is faster and more convenient.
-You don’t have to spend twice as much time and energy in charging two or more batteries.
-If you are using 12 Volt batteries, you can simply charge in series.
+You don’t have to spend twice as much time and energy charging two or more batteries.
+If you are using 12 Volt batteries, you can charge in series.

-Sadly, not many people know how to charge two 12 Volt batteries in series.
+Sadly, not many people know how to charge two 12 Volt batteries in a series.
 We need to first assure you that it is not in any way difficult, but you need to understand the basics of charging batteries in series.
-Hence, the first and the most important question, what does it mean to charge in series?
+Hence, the first and the most important question is, what does it mean to charge in a series?

 Understanding about Connecting the Batteries